-Downstream of approximately river kilometre 69, the proposed reservoir shoreline would be in silty shale bedrock slopes where minimal erosion is predicted over the life of the project.
-Where the banks are low, the erosion impact line is typically located near the crest of the riverbank and the stability impact line is typically located within 20 m of the crest of the riverbank.
+Between approximately river kilometre 60 and 63 the north bank of the proposed reservoir shoreline would predominantly be in silty shale bedrock slopes where minimal erosion is predicted over the life of the project.
+The erosion impact line is typically located near the crest of the riverbank while the stability impact line is typically located within 20 m of the crest of the riverbank.

-Downstream of river kilometre 69.5, the proposed reservoir would be in contact with a high bank slope.
-Highway 29 runs along the crest of this slope at the top of the valley.
+An exception occurs between approximately river kilometre 61.5 and 62.5 where the proposed reservoir would be in contact with a high bank slope.
+Highway 29 runs along the base of this slope.
 Because of the shoreline geology, the reservoir is not expected to have an impact on slope stability, however, as a precautionary measure, the stability impact line encompasses lands at the top of this slope to highlight the ongoing natural potential for landslides.
 If the project proceeds, groundwater and stability conditions will be monitored during reservoir operation to confirm that the reservoir does not negatively impact slope stability.

-Starting about river kilometre 66.5, low-lying terraces on the north side of the valley could potentially be affected by waves caused by landslides originating from the slopes adjacent to the 1973 Attachie landslide.
+Starting about river kilometre 63, low-lying terraces on the north side of the valley could potentially be affected by waves caused by landslides originating from the slopes adjacent to the 1973 Attachie landslide.
 Consequently, a landslide-generated wave impact line has been defined in this area.
-It is a conservative line that considers the potential for combinations of landslide volumes and velocities that very unlikely to occur.
-The landslide-generated wave impact line roughly follows the 480 metre contour east of Halfway River.
+The landslide-generated wave impact line roughly follows the 495 metre contour west of Halfway River.
 The likelihood of landslide-generated waves reaching the landslide-generated wave impact line over the life of the project is considered extremely low.